pfsense/docs/source/vpn/openvpn/configuring-a-single-multi-purpose-openvpn-instance.rst

 For each client create a **Client specific override**.

-The tunnel networks will be **/30s** (i.e. One address for the network, one for the pfSense OpenVPN server, one for the client and one for broadcast).
+The tunnel networks will be **/30s** (i.e. One address for the network, one for the pfSense® OpenVPN server, one for the client and one for broadcast).
 So the first one will be *10.33.127.0/30* and the second one will be *10.33.127.4/30* and so on.